 My mother was appalled, not because of my gross eating habit, she knew who I was, but because of how wasteful it was.
 Oatmeal Swirlers were a lot more expensive than regular oatmeal and I was basically eating it like candy.

 So the next trip, when I asked for my Swirlers, she insisted I get standard oatmeal and a jar of strawberry jelly.
-I whined of course, but relented.
-In the end it was a much better deal for a sugar fiend like myself.
+I whined of course but relented.
+In the end, it was a much better deal for a sugar fiend like myself.

 Instead of a drizzle of sugar paste, I would take huge spoonfuls of jelly and shove it in my oatmeal, until it was more jelly than oatmeal.
 This too would be short-lived because my Mom thought it was unhealthy for me to eat a jar of jelly in a week.
-Not what I was hoping for, but it was okay, we still had Hershey’s syrup in the cabinet and I was able put lots of that in my oatmeal for months without her noticing.
+Not what I was hoping for, but it was okay, we still had Hershey’s syrup in the cabinet and I was able to put lots of that in my oatmeal for months without her noticing.

 Whenever I see a commercial or print ad for Oatmeal Swirlers, I cannot help but think back to my eighties’ winter breakfasts.
 Of thick strawberry/oatmeal goo that would make your teeth hurt and of a disapproving mother just trying to figure out this mess of a kid she was raising.

-This is a great ad, with late eighties sensibilities and the art direction and music are pitch perfect for the era.
+This is a great ad, with late eighties sensibilities and the art direction and music are pitch-perfect for the era.
 Enjoy.